TRAINING & PROFESSIONAL DEVELOPMENT EVENTS

 A special professional development session with Dr. David Schonfeld

-Hoʻoikaika Partnership invites partners and allies to a special, in-person professional development session with Dr. David Schonfeld, a nationally recognized pediatrician and leader in childhood grief and crisis response.
+On March 3, 2026, Hoʻoikaika Partnership invited partners and allies to a special, in-person professional development session with Dr. David Schonfeld, a nationally recognized pediatrician and leader in childhood grief and crisis response.
 Dr. Schonfeld provided critical support to Maui in the immediate aftermath of the wildfires and previously joined us for a powerful workshop Supporting Children in the Aftermath of Grief & Loss at the Hoʻoikaika Partnership Annual Conference in September 2023.

-Two years on, this interactive session will offer a unique opportunity to talk story with Dr. Schonfeld about supporting children, families, and ourselves as we continue to navigate persistent grief and cumulative loss.
-The conversation will explore the distinction between trauma and grief, the long-term impacts of disaster, and practical strategies to reduce compassion fatigue and moral injury among providers.
+Two years later, we continue to navigate persistent grief and cumulative loss.
+This session with Dr. Schonfeld was a unique opportunity to talk about supporting children, families and ourselves.
+The conversation explored the distinction between trauma and grief, the long-term impacts of disaster, and practical strategies to reduce compassion fatigue and moral injury among providers.

-This is a special professional development session with Dr. David Schonfeld, MD, FAAP, founder and director of the National Center for School Crisis and Bereavement, located at Children’s Hospital Los Angeles.
+This was a special professional development session with Dr. David Schonfeld, MD, FAAP, founder and director of the National Center for School Crisis and Bereavement, located at Children’s Hospital Los Angeles.

 Session Description

-Together we will explore ways that professionals can help children, families and themselves cope with persistent grief and loss.
-This interactive session will:
+Together we explored ways that professionals can help children, families and themselves cope with persistent grief and loss.
+This interactive session:

-• Describe the distinction between trauma and grief
+• Described the distinction between trauma and grief

-• Explain how multiple secondary and cumulative losses and stressors that persist for years after a large scale natural disaster may still pose a challenge for children, families, and professionals.
+• Explained how multiple secondary and cumulative losses and stressors that persist for years after a large scale natural disaster may still pose a challenge for children, families, and professionals

-• Explore how professionals providing support in this context are often impacted as much, if not more, than the children and families that they serve.
+• Explored how professionals providing support in this context are often impacted as much, if not more, than the children and families that they serve

-• Offer strategies for minimizing compassion fatigue, vicarious traumatization, and moral injury.
+• Offered strategies for minimizing compassion fatigue, vicarious traumatization, and moral injury

-• Provide ample time for questions and discussion.
+• Provided ample time for questions and discussion

 Whether you’re a seasoned provider or just beginning your journey in service to children and families, we welcome you to join our training and development events to recharge, reconnect, and remember that none of us stands alone.